Volminger/github-action-maven-example-start/ansible/files/readme.txt

+Keep directory structure.
-Download all artefacts into this folder for deployment to servers.
+Temporary folder for all artefacts for deployment to servers.